Amritanshu-nirjhar/PrepPulse-by-Quasar/README.md

 - The chatbot conversation is scripted/static, not a live AI integration
 - Dashboard figures are sample data for illustration, not real statistics

-To make this production-ready, you'd want to add: a backend + database for logging consumption/leftovers, a forecasting model, real authentication, and a live LLM-backed chatbot endpoint....
+To make this production-ready, you'd want to add: a backend + database for logging consumption/leftovers, a forecasting model, real authentication, and a live LLM-backed chatbot endpoint......

 ---